 If you are looking to make a particular tree part of your backyard, you can always invest in expanding or building a patio around the base of the tree.
 This makes use of the bare section at the bottom of the tree that many homeowners dislike and provides more space to enjoy your yard.

-The best part is, this helps your tree as it reduces foot traffic that often compacts soil and stresses out the tree’s roots.
+The best part is that this helps your tree reduce foot traffic which often compacts soil and stresses out the tree’s roots.
 Make sure there are small gaps between the patio and the tree so that water can naturally get to the soil below and water your tree.

 With Landscape By Design, The Possibilities Are Endless